Luis Brunetto

 Luis Antonio Brunetto (October 27, 1901 – May 7, 1968) was an Argentine athlete who competed mainly in the triple jump.
 He competed for Argentina in the 1924 Summer Olympics held in Paris, France, in the triple jump where he won the silver medal.

+Brunetto was born in Rosario and died in Llavallol.
+His parents were Italian and returned to their native country when he was three years old.